Skoda's $L^2$ division theorem for $L^2$-optimal pairs: Basic estimate for Skoda's division

 Now we assume that $(D,\varphi)$ is $L^2$-optimal.
 Firstly, we observe that the multiplier ideal sheaf $\calI(\varphi)$ associated to $\varphi$ is coherent.
-Although the proof is similar to \cite{Nadel}, we include a proof here for the sake of completeness.
+Although the proof is attributed to \cite{Nadel, Dem-93JDG}, we include a detailed proof here for the sake of completeness.